jmanuelbr/LogRocket/README.md

-# Log Viewer 2
+# Log Rocket for AEM

-A fast, efficient log viewer application written in Rust using egui.
+A fast, efficient log viewer application written in Rust using egui for AEM logs

 ## Features